And all of it was love

 Since my mom died, I have felt concerned that I am not crying.
 Not mourning.
 It seemed there was no grief left in me.
 Perhaps, I thought, I had already let her go – already grieved.
 As she was suffering for so long, the mother I knew was mostly gone – and I had done a great deal of letting go already.

 Yet, this strange coldness puzzled me.
 No, it wasn’t coldness.
 I felt relieved, exhausted and released.
 I also felt a tight hot pressure in the center of my chest – a bruised feeling at the front of my ribcage, which ached when I touched it.
 And just beneath the breastbone, on the inside, an insatiable hunger – I could not find the ‘right’ food to eat.
 Nothing satisfied me.
-(I gained five pounds in the search for… what flavor was it?)
+(I gained five pounds (and then another five) in the search for… what flavor was it?)

 Then, this morning, I awoke, my mind filled with music and memories of being with her in happier times.
 There she was – and there was the grief – like a dam bursting.
 I spent two hours recording stories and remembering – tears gently flowing – the good and the not so great.

 But all of it was real – and all of it was Mom.
 And all of it was love.